deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 ![Reserve Parameter Control](./diagrams/Aave_V3_Prime_Reserve_Parameter_Control.png)

 Moreover, the control over market parameters, emergency freezing and pausing is additionally handed to multi-sigs and off-chain systems through steward contracts which allows the governance to delegate certain permissions in a fine grained manner as seen in the diagram.
 The `PoolConfigurator` contract is the contract that has the permissions to change any reserve parameter.
 It mirrors the `Pool` functions that change reserve parameters and decorates them with access control to certain roles.
 The capability to pause and freeze is assigned to `EMERGENCY_ADMIN` role, while LTV or Supply and Borrow Caps are assigned to the `RISK_ADMIN` role.
 Steward contracts in turn are regular smart contracts that mirror a specific selection of the endpoints on the `PoolConfigurator` contract, but with guardrails for changing parameters and they also include rate limiting to certain functions.
 Councils which are regular multi-sigs are the permission owners of this steward functions and thus have only limited control over reserve parameters which prevents malicious behavior and reduces trust assumptions.
 The Governance itself can also update reserve parameters if the community wants to.
-Governance has direct permissions on the `PoolConfigurator` endpoints via the role called `POOL_ADMIN`.
+Governance has direct permissions on all of the `PoolConfigurator` endpoints via the role called `POOL_ADMIN`.

-While `RISK_ADMIN` manages liquidity and market risk on a continuous basis in certain cases protection of user funds requires a halt of the system.
-In the diagram above the `Emergency Guardian` is shown owning the `EMERGENCY_ADMIN` role directly and owning permissions on the `FreezeSteward` contract.
-This is a 5 of 9 multi-sig consisting various parties selected by the community.

-Additionally, specific to the _Prime_ instance there is an additional Steward called `EdgeRiskSteward` which calls changes to the risk parameters associated with `wETH` reserve.
+Additionally, specifically to the _Prime_ instance there is an additional Steward contract called `EdgeRiskSteward` which pushes changes to the risk parameters associated with `wETH` reserve.
 The new values for the parameters are pushed on-chain by the Risk Oracle by Chaos Labs.

 ## Dependencies